AdobeDocs/experience-manager-65.en/help/forms/using/transaction-report-overview-jee.md

 title: Transaction Reports Overview for AEM Forms on JEE
 description: Keep a count of all the forms submitted, interactive communication rendered, Documents converted to one format to another, and more
 topic-tags: forms-manager
-products: SG_EXPERIENCEMANAGER/6.5/FORMS
 docset: aem65
 feature: Transaction Reports
 ---
-# Transaction Reports Overview for AEM Forms on JEE{#transaction-reports-overview}
+# Transaction reports overview for AEM forms on JEE{#transaction-reports-overview}

-Transaction reports in AEM Forms on JEE let you keep a count of all transactions taken place since a specified date on your AEM Forms deployment.
+Transaction reports in AEM Forms on JEE let you keep a count of all transactions taken place on your AEM Forms deployment.
 The objective is to provide information about product usage and helps business stakeholders understand their digital processing volumes.
 Examples of a transaction include:

 * Submission of a document
 * Rendition of a document
 * Conversion of a document from one file format to another

 For more information on what is considered a transaction, see [Billable APIs](../../forms/using/transaction-reports-billable-apis-jee.md).
 Transaction log helps you to gain information about the number of documents submitted, rendered, and converted.